ironhack-datalabs/datamad1020-rev/projects/W4-geospatial-data-project/README.md

 - 10 Executives
 - 1 CEO/President

 As a data engineer you have asked all the employees to show their preferences on where to place the new office.
 Your goal is to place the **new company offices** in the best place for the company to grow.
-You have to found a place that more or less covers all the following requirements.
-Note that **it's impossible to cover all requirements**, so you have to prioritize at your glance.
+You have to find a place that more or less covers all the following requirements (note that **it's impossible to cover all requirements**, so you have to prioritize at your glance):

 - Designers like to go to design talks and share knowledge.
 There must be some nearby companies that also do design.
-- 30% of the company have at least 1 child.
+- 30% of the company staff have at least 1 child.
 - Developers like to be near successful tech startups that have raised at least 1 Million dollars.
 - Executives like Starbucks A LOT.
-Ensure there's a starbucks not to far.
+Ensure there's a starbucks not too far.
-- Account managers need to travel a lot
+- Account managers need to travel a lot.
-- All people in the company have between 25 and 40 years, give them some place to go to party.
+- Everyone in the company is between 25 and 40, give them some place to go party.
-- The CEO is Vegan
+- The CEO is vegan.
 - If you want to make the maintenance guy happy, a basketball stadium must be around 10 Km.
-- The office dog "Pepe" needs a hairdresser every month.
+- The office dog—"Pepe" needs a hairdresser every month.
 Ensure there's one not too far away.

 ## Help